Gitanos F.C.: History

-Reportedly founded in 1864, their name, Spanish for "gypsies", reflected that they had no home ground.
-They appear to have mostly played away matches only until using Prince's Cricket Ground in Chelsea by 1875.

-The team primarily consisted of Old Etonians and Old Carthusians (men who had attended Eton or Charterhouse).
+The club was founded in 1864, their name, Spanish for "gypsies", and primarily consisted of Old Etonians and Old Carthusians (men who had attended Eton or Charterhouse).

 The earliest known report of the club playing an external fixture dates from 1867.
 As a "select" club, in an era before players concentrated their efforts on one club, the Gitanos enjoyed the ad hoc services of a number of prominent players of the day, such as Arthur Kinnaird, Edgar Lubbock, Albert Thompson, George Holden of the Clapham Rovers, and J.H.
 Giffard of the Civil Service.
 There was a particular overlap with the Wanderers as old boys of Eton and Charterhouse were eligible for both sides.

 The club competed in the FA Cup in 1873, losing to Uxbridge F.C. in the first round.
 Given the overlap of membership with the Wanderers, most players preferred to play for the more successful club in Cup competition, and the Gitanos' one FA Cup tie saw only eight players turn up.
 Those who did play were not the first choice players; of the line-up that faced the Royal Engineers that season, only four played against Uxbridge, and two other players played instead for the Wanderers in the competition.
 The club did not enter the FA Cup again.

-The club's final recorded match was in the 1876-77 season, and it only arranged one match for 1877-78, which does not seem to have taken place.
-Given the competition for loyalty from the Old Etonians' and Old Carthusians' sides, as well as the Wanderers' ongoing success, the club ceased to exist.
+The club gradually petered out over the 1870s, with competition for loyalty from the Old Etonians and Old Carthusians sides which gained more prominence over the decade, although it was helped by absorbing players from the disbanding Runnymede club in October 1878.
+The club could still occasionally put out a strong side; Gitanos for instance gained a surprising 7–1 win over the Old Etonians - at the time the FA Cup holders - to open the 1879–80 season at Eton College.
+It was still registered as a member of the Football Association in 1882 but it does not seem to have played after meeting Westminster School in January 1881.